RandyGaul/cute_framework/doc/protocol.md

 5. Read and make sure the `application id` matches the expected id for the user's application.
 6. Read the `expiration timestamp`.
 If the token has expired, ignore the packet.
 7. The connect token is deemed invalid if the number of server addresses is outside the range of [1, 32], or if an IP address type is not in the range [1, 2], or if the creation timestamp is more recent than the expiration timestamp.
 If any of these checks fail, ignore the packet.
 8. Decrypt and read the *connect token packet* SECRET SECTION.
 Please remember that the PUBLIC SECTION must be used within the Associated Data in the AEAD primitive.
 If the *connect token packet* fails to decrypt, ignore the packet.
+The HMAC and nonce for your AEAD primitive are stored within the `signature`.

 #### Setting Up an *encryption state*